Mission: Impossible – Fallout: Aging

-Film professor Lisa Purse examined the cultural perceptions of, and media interest in, Cruise's relatively youthful appearance compared to his age (56-years-old when Fallout was released).
-His commitment to real stunts and physicality contrasts against the age-related decline typically seen in his aging action star contemporaries.
-Professor Kelvin Ke Jinde's considered age to be typically associated with decline and decay but also representing maturity and personal growth which, aided by the longevity of the Mission: Impossible series, allowed the Ethan character to evolve over several decades and reshape the representation of the ageing hero.
-Purse acknowledges Cruise's access to advanced health regimens inaccessible to the average person but emphasizes his performances, defying aging stereotypes by showcasing dynamic physical prowess.
+Film professor Lisa Purse examined the cultural perceptions of and media interest in Cruise's relatively youthful appearance compared to his age (56-years-old when Fallout was released).
+His commitment to real stunts and physicality contrasts with the age-related decline typically seen in his aging action-star contemporaries.
+Professor Kelvin Ke Jinde's considered age to be typically associated with decline and decay, but also representing maturity and personal growth, which, aided by the longevity of the Mission: Impossible series, allowed the Ethan character to evolve over several decades and reshape the representation of the ageing hero.
+Purse acknowledges Cruise's significant investment in cosmetic products, procedures, and physical conditioning, but argues that his action performances defy stereotypes of aging decline by showcasing physically demanding feats.

 Ke Jinde and Dr Glen Donnar delve into the resurgence of aging action stars like Arnold Schwarzenegger, Sylvester Stallone, and Bruce Willis, reviving '80s action franchises characterized by simplistic, violence-driven portrayals of hyper-masculinity.
 Jinde observes the evolution in representations of aging heroes, especially Ethan in the Mission: Impossible series.
 The modern aging hero focuses on social connections, self-sacrifice, and action beyond violence, reshaping the perception of mature heroes.
 This transformation involves sacrifices such as Ethan's choice to end his relationship with Julia and forgo a settled family life, driven by his sense of responsibility to the world.

 Donnar's analysis focuses on how attention is diverted from the spectacle of these stars' once idealized, younger, muscular bodies, with an emphasis on oversized weaponry, fetishized vehicles, and even digital recreations of their younger forms.
 According to Donnar, Cruise never possessed the same hypermuscular form of actors like Schwarzenegger or Stallone, instead presenting a smaller, leaner, and sexualized appearance.
 As Cruise aged, and his physical appearance could no longer serve as primarily a subject of physical objectification as it had in his youth, discussion shifted to emphasize and celebrate his stunt work.

 Fake news

-Analysts Rebecca Keegan and Matt Miller analyzed an early scene in which the IMF trick Nils Delbruuk into divulging information about Lark's bombs through a fabricated news broadcast, drawing parallels between this fictional scenario and real-world concerns about the rise of fake news.
-They emphasized the contemporary challenges to journalistic integrity, including political criticisms, organized misinformation, declining public trust, and the struggle to discern truth from fiction.
-Incorporating real news figures like Wolf Blitzer in a Hollywood action film adds an element of realism but also sparks ethical concerns, potentially risking damage to journalistic credibility.
+Analysts Rebecca Keegan and Matt Miller, and media educator Brett Lamb, analyzed an early scene in which the IMF trick Nils Delbruuk into divulging information about Lark's bombs through a fabricated news broadcast, drawing parallels between this fictional scenario and real-world concerns about the rise of fake news.
+Their analyses reflected contemporary concerns about political attacks on journalism, organized misinformation, declining public trust in media, and the difficulty of distinguishing truth from fiction.
+Keegan argued that the use of real news figures such as Wolf Blitzer in fictional news broadcasts, while adding an element of realism, blurred the distinction between journalism and entertainment.
 Deborah Potter, a former network correspondent, and Duy Linh Tu, a journalism professor, voiced apprehensions regarding the implications of this cameo appearance.